Skip to main content

 Service Security

 After creating some Security Zones, a Security Policy can then be defined for each zone.
 This can be found by going to the Config section of the Gateway Webpage and navigating to Security > Service Security.
 At first, none of the zones will have a policy defined, and the Default zone will be at the top.
 Selecting Edit for any of them will bring up the Security Policy definition page for that zone.
-The Security Policy has four sections: Alarm Notification, Alarm Status, History Provider Access, and Tag Access.
-They work together to define how the local Gateway gives access to incoming Gateway connections.
-All four sections also have the ability to completely block access to specific services with the Service Access setting in each section.
+The Security Policy has sections that work together to define how the local Gateway gives access to incoming Gateway connections.
+All sections have the ability to completely block access to specific services with the Service Access setting in each section.
 Setting that to deny will prevent zone access to that particular information, regardless of what the rest of the options are set to.

 note